skip to navigation

 THE EVENT

-The first of this two-part competition takes place in December, when dozens of high school seniors take a written exam.
+The first of this two-part competition takes place in December/January, when dozens of high school seniors take a written exam.
 The exam covers the eight National Institute of Automotive Service Excellence (ASE) areas of the automobile, which are Engine Repair, Engine Performance, Electrical/Electronic Systems, Brakes, Heating and Air Conditioning, Suspension and Steering, Manual Drive Train and Axles and Automatic Transmissions.
 The two highest scoring students from the top 12 schools qualify for the hands-on portion of the event.
 During the hands-on portion, participants perform a Multi-Point Inspection of a previously-bugged vehicle and test their knowledge at 10 workstations ranging from engine mechanical to communication skills.
-This 30-year old tradition continues thanks to the commitment and dedication of dozens of auto industry supporters.
+This 33-year old tradition continues thanks to the commitment and dedication of dozens of auto industry supporters.

 WHY IT MATTERS